 Until that snowy day arrives, we spend our time dealing with the wish it would snow days.
 On those wish it would snow days, homeschooling can be a challenge.
 Thankfully I’ve had plenty of opportunities to learn how to cope on those days when we’re all watching the weather and crossing our fingers!

 On some wish it would snow days, our homeschool lesson plans carry on as usual, but on some we’re all distracted by the chance of snow and need something special to keep us from staring at the sky all day!
 Here are some ways we keep calm and homeschool on during the wish it would snow days.

-2. Learn about winter weather – Use In the Hands of a Child’s What is Snow?
-Lapbook or the Winter Weather Mini Unit Study from The Whole Word Publishing to learn about winter weather and shed some light on why you’re not seeing much of it. 🙂
+2. Learn about winter weather – Borrow some winter nature books from your library to learn about winter weather.
+It’s a good opportunity to shed some light on why you’re not seeing much of it. 🙂

-4. Take a mixed media e-Course – We loved working through Alisha Gratehouse’s Winter Wonderland Workshop and I’m confident that you will, too!
+4. Take a mixed media e-Course – We love working through the Winter Wonderland Workshop from Masterpiece Society and I’m confident that you will, too!
 Some of the projects are Christmas-inspired, but plenty of them are winter-themed.

 If you prefer, you can focus on the winter projects for now and save the Christmas art for next year.
 The course comes with lifetime access!
 We’re often working on these projects while the A/C is running, but this Winter Wonderland e-Course definitely helps us feel wintery. 🙂